Freedom of expression in Canada: Internet

 The Internet has brought concerns about the limits of free speech that copyright law imposes.
 This can become a restriction on freedom of speech if a person wishes to use work without proper permission.
 Copyright protects the words and images used to portray the ideas but it does not protect the ideas themselves.
 When it comes to any restrictions on free speech there needs to be a valid justification for it, but the case of copyright seems to override the idea that it is against free speech—rather a solution to the protection of people's words and images.

 Internet providers have laws against hate messages and if sites violate these terms they become shut down.
-Bernard Klatt was the owner of an Internet Service Provider (ISP) named Fairview Technology Centre Ltd in Oliver, British Columbia.
-In 1998, Klatt was identified as a host of multiple websites associated with hate speech, neo-Nazi organizations, the Toronto-based Heritage Front, the World Wide Church of the Creator, and the French Charlemagne Hammerhead Skinheads.
+Bernard Klatt was the owner of an ISP named Fairview Technology Centre Ltd in Oliver, British Columbia.
+In 1998, Klatt was identified as a host of multiple websites associated with hate speech, neo-Nazi organizations, the Toronto-based Heritage Front, the World Church of the Creator, and the French Charlemagne Hammerhead Skinheads.
 Local businesses, schools, students and government agencies had easy access to the racist sites because Fairview Technology was their service provider.
 The Hate Crimes Unit established by the government in British Columbia examined the complaints against Fairview, and required Fairview to accept full legal liability for the material on the sites; Klatt then sold the Internet service to another company.

 The case of R v Elliott is believed to be the first instance of a Canadian being prosecuted for speech via Twitter, an online digital forum, with potential implications for online freedom of speech in Canada.
 The Ontario Court of Justice later dismissed the charges due to a lack of evidence and criminal intent, finding that Gregory Alan Elliot engaged in limited legitimate and free debate, although potentially vulgar and obscene.
 In addition, it was asserted that those who create hashtags on Twitter, do not ultimately control the tweets utilizing said hashtags, and that the prosecution's claims partly rested on those impersonating Elliot.
 Elliot could not be found guilty for actions not committed by himself.